 Considered Thailand’s cultural capital, the 700 year-old city of Chiang Mai is the springboard for an array of exciting activities and white water rafting.
 In and around the city itself, Buddhist temples abound – Wat Phrathat Doi Suthep being perched near the summit of Doi Suthep Mountain.
 Nature lovers will enjoy Doi Intanon National Park with its dramatic mountain scenery, ancient evergreen forests, rare birdlife and spectacular waterfalls.
 Take a scenic walk along the Kew Mae Pan Nature Trail or relax on a river cruise by long-tail boat to visit the Karen Hill tribe Village.
 A must do is a visit to the many buzzing markets to buy local handicrafts and to enjoy the local street cuisine.

 Beautiful white sand beaches, clear warm water; lush tropical gardens and gentle ocean breezes await you at this idyllic destination.
 Team up with local guides to explore the pristine Ang Thong National Park by sea canoe, passing through deep ravines and stopping off at enchanting locations such as the Green Lagoon, keeping your eyes open for dolphin, sea turtles and the majestic Whale Shark.
 Perhaps the island’s most popular attraction is the Big Buddha at Wat Phra Yai – a wonderful place to sit and contemplate.
-For something a little different take an elephant ride or visit Heaven’s Garden, an unusual art gallery set in a secret garden high in the rolling hills of the interior.
+For something a little different visit Heaven’s Garden, an unusual art gallery set in a secret garden high in the rolling hills of the interior.